Skip to main content

 Q. How do I receive approval for a CLE activity if the sponsor does not seek credit on my behalf?

-Complete a bar member’s application for CLE credit.
+Complete a Bar Member’s Application for CLE Credit.
+The application can only be submitted after the course has been completed.
 Attach all requested documentation and return the completed packet to the CLE Department.
 You may use regular mail or submit via email.

 Q. How do I find out how many CLE hours I need to fulfill my requirements for a given calendar year?